guildai/guildai/guild/tests/ipy.md

-# API2
+# Interactive Python interface

-The `_api2` module provides an alternative interface to Guild operations that is Notebook friendly.
+The `ipy` module provides an interactive interface to Guild operations that is Notebook friendly.

-    >>> from guild import _api2
+    >>> from guild import ipy
     >>> from guild import config

 Create a Guild home for our tests: